 2020 Mercedes E-Class: Price, specs and release date

-The new Mercedes E-Class will be revealed soon at the 2020 Geneva Motor Show.
+The new Mercedes E-Class has been revealed.
 Here’s everything you need to know about this upcoming BMW 5 Series alternative.

 Here are the top 10 things you need to know about the new Mercedes E-Class:

 - Interior gets upgraded tech

 - Newly designed steering wheels

 - All-Terrain estate revealed

 - On sale later this year

 The new Mercedes E-Class gets a slinky body just like the old car, but look closer and you’ll spot some new LED headlights, redesigned alloy wheels and a set of wider brake lights.
 The Mercedes E-Class’s grille has also gone under the knife.
 Now it curves up as standard and sweeps down in sportier AMG Line cars so it looks a bit grumpier and more aggressive.
 AMG Line versions also get extra bulges in the bonnet that Mercedes calls the ‘power domes’.
 Sounds a bit like a bond villain’s lair…